khartinger/ePaperDisplay_D1mini/D1_Epd0154bw_Counter/README.md

 # D1 mini with EPD 1.54inch: Counter
-Sketch: D1_Epd0154bw_Counter.ino, Version 2018-04-15
+Sketch: D1_Epd0154bw_Counter.ino, Version 2018-05-05
 [Deutsche Version](./LIESMICH.md "Deutsche Version")

+E-paper displays (EPD) need a lot of time to change the displayed content (from one  to over 10 seconds).
-Demo program to display a counter value on a 2-color epd (e-paper display: 1.54 inch, 200x200 px, black, white).
+This demo program contents a counter and tries to display the counter value on a 2-color epd (e-paper display: 1.54 inch, 200x200 px, black, white).
+__In detail:__
-* The counter counts in a loop from 100 to 999 and the counter value is printed to Serial.
+* The counter counts in 0.5s steps from 1 to 120.
+* Is the EDP ready, the counter value is displayed and stays stabil for 3.34s.
-* Every 10th value is tried to be shown on the ep-display.
+* Every counter value is printed to Serial and a word for the action is added (`_SHOW`, `_busy` or `_wait`)
-* When a value is displayed successfully, !D! is added to Serial output.

 ## Hardware
 * WeMos D1 Mini